reworkhow/JWAS-Docker/dockerfile-jwas-mini/README.md

 ## Introduction

 This is an alternative version of docker file to build jwas-docker image.
-This docker file built the image from ubuntu and the final size is ~800 Mb comparing to [the original jwas-docker dockerfile](https://github.com/reworkhow/JWAS-Docker) whose result image ~ 4.72 Gb.
+This docker file built the image from ubuntu and the final size is ~800 Mb.

 ## Requirements
 - Access to the Internet